Profile

 Qualifications:

-Keble College, University of Oxford, Pure and Applied Biology B.A.
+After O-levels and A-levels I got a place at Keble College, University of Oxford, studying Pure and Applied Biology B.A.
 Hons.
-(1989-1992), University of Nottingham, Genetics PhD (1992-1995)
+(1989-1992).
+After that I went on to do a PhD at the University of Nottingham, in Genetics (1992-1995).

 -